Faddi786/PFEPL-Invoice-Automation-Tool/README.md

 1. Excel-Based Input:

-o	Users provide employee details in a structured Excel file format.
+•	Users provide employee details in a structured Excel file format.

-o	The tool reads this data and processes it automatically.
+•	The tool reads this data and processes it automatically.

 2. GUI Display and Additional Input:

-o	Data from the Excel file is displayed in the application's GUI.
+•	Data from the Excel file is displayed in the application's GUI.

-o	Users can input additional details such as payable days and food allowance days before generating invoices.
+•	Users can input additional details such as payable days and food allowance days before generating invoices.

 3. Invoice Generation:

-o	Creates output Excel files for each employee, containing detailed and accurate invoices.
+•	Creates output Excel files for each employee, containing detailed and accurate invoices.

-o	Automatically updates the database with the latest invoice numbers, ensuring sequential numbering for the next cycle.
+•	Automatically updates the database with the latest invoice numbers, ensuring sequential numbering for the next cycle.

 4. Email Functionality:

-o	Sends invoices to employees directly via email.
+•	Sends invoices to employees directly via email.

-o	HR and managers are automatically CC'd for transparency and tracking.
+•	HR and managers are automatically CC'd for transparency and tracking.

 5. Automation and Accuracy:

-o	Minimizes manual effort by automating the entire process.
+•	Minimizes manual effort by automating the entire process.

-o	Eliminates errors in invoice numbers and ensures consistent tracking.
+•	Eliminates errors in invoice numbers and ensures consistent tracking.
 ________________________________________
 Requirements